dennisushi/NVIDIA-Isaac-Sim-Cookbook/README.md

 ## REB Objects
 If you want to create a scene whose camera you can use in your apps, you need to add an REB and set its cameraPrim target to the camera object.
 Then select the options for depth/rgb/etc with output component "output" and channel by your choice.

+Hereon, [this](https://docs.nvidia.com/isaac/isaac/doc/doc/component_api.html) documentation will be your best friend.
+Check it for references to what the input and output messages are.

 [TODO] Add simple script

 [TODO] Try isaac sim with -vulkan -isaac_sim_config_json="/PATH/TO/paths.json"